vbookshelf/myOfflineAi-PrivacyFirst/README.md

 1. Open Terminal (Command+Space, type "Terminal")
-2. Paste this command into the terminal to install uv: wget -qO- https://astral.sh/uv/install.sh | sh
+2. Paste this command into the terminal to install uv:

+wget -qO- https://astral.sh/uv/install.sh | sh

 3. Wait for uv installation to finish
 4. Type 'cd ' in the terminal (with a space after cd)
-5. Drag the myOfflineAi-v1.1 folder into the Terminal window
+5. Drag the folder into the Terminal window.
+A file path will appear.
 6. Press Enter
+If you get an error, then type in these commands in the terminal to manually cd into myOfflineAi-PrivacyFirst-v1.2 folder: cd Desktop cd myOfflineAi-PrivacyFirst-v1.2

-7. Paste this command into the terminal: cat start-mac-app.command > temp && mv temp start-mac-app.command && chmod +x start-mac-app.command
+7. Paste this command into the terminal:

+cat start-mac-app.command > temp && mv temp start-mac-app.command && chmod +x start-mac-app.command

 8. Press Enter
-9. Open the myOfflineAi-v1.1 folder
+9. Open the myOfflineAi-PrivacyFirst-v1.2 folder
 10. Double-click: start-mac-app.command